bachhoangforwork/vinunisiscalendarexport/README.md

 An extension to download the timetable at https://sis.vinuni.edu.vn

-//This extension is based on sis-calendar-scraper made by nhathuy07
+//This extension is based on sis-calendar-scraper made by nhathuy07: https://github.com/nhathuy07/sis-calendar-scraper
-//You can view his project here: https://github.com/nhathuy07/sis-calendar-scraper

 How to use the extension:
 - Install the file and unzip it.